Easy Homemade Italian Dressing

 How long does Homemade Italian Dressing last?

 Homemade Italian Dressing should be stored in the fridge and will last for about 2 weeks.
 The ingredients will naturally settle and separate as it sits.
-Before using, give it a really good shake to mix it up again!
+Before using, let it warm up a bit at room temperature, then give it a really good shake to mix it up again!

 More Homemade Salad Dressings: